icopy-site/awesome/docs/awesome/static-analysis.md

 - [QuantifiedCode](https://github.com/quantifiedcode/quantifiedcode) :warning: — Automated code review & repair.
 It helps you to keep track of issues and metrics in your software projects, and can be easily extended to support new types of analyses.

 - [Reshift](https://www.reshiftsecurity.com) :copyright: — A source code analysis tool for detecting and managing Java security vulnerabilities.

+- [Rezilion](https://www.rezilion.com/) :copyright: — Discovers vulnerabilities for all components in your environment, filters out 85% non-exploitable vulnerabilities and creates a  remediation plan and open tickets to upgrade components that violate your security policy and/or patch automatically in CI.

 - [scorecard](https://github.com/ossf/scorecard) — Security Scorecards - Security health metrics for Open Source